Key Breed Facts

 Their bodies are nicely proportioned with dogs having wide withers and nice wide and deep chests that reach down to their elbows.
 Ribs are well sprung and loins short and strong with dogs having moderately tucked up bellies.
 Their back legs are straight and extremely well-muscled and their feet are round in shape but rather flat with toes not being too knuckled up or long.
 The membrane in between a dog's toes reaches to the tip and is covered with hair.
 Their tails are thicker at the base but taper to the tip and is moderately set.
 PWD's carry their tails gaily and slightly curved when they are on the move or alert.

 When it comes to their coat, the Portuguese Water Dog has a profuse coat that covers their entire body except on the underside of their front legs and thighs.
 There is no undercoat in either variety, however, dogs with longer coats have loose waves and a nice sheen on their coats with the hair on a dog's ear standing upright being well feathered.
 Dogs with shorter coats have much denser, harsher and more compact curls which lack the sheen of longer coated dogs.
 The hair on a dog's head matches their body and the hair on their ears is slightly wavy.
 A dog's muzzle as well as their hindquarters from the last rib towards their tail is clipped with two thirds of their tail being clipped leaving just a plume of hair on the tip.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 The Portuguese Water Dog is highly prized in their native Portugal for being a loyal, friendly and intelligent dog that likes nothing better than to please.
 However, they are quite independent thinkers and quite wilful thanks to a stubborn streak in them which one of the reasons they need to be handled and trained with a firm, yet gentle hand.
 The Portuguese Water Dog needs to know their place in the pack and what an owner expects of them.